mwczapski/jdk8_mvn_git_docker_image/README.md

 docker-compose -f docker-compose.yml.${ALPMIN_CONTAINER_NAME} rm
 ```
 ## Summary
 The objective of this project was to develop a Docker Image that could be used for rapidly creating Docker Container instances for Java 8 development.
-The image includes the OpenJDK 8, Maven and Git, which are all presumed to be needed in a Java 8 development environment, whether stand-alone or as workers in CI environments.
+The image includes the OpenJDK 8, Maven and Git, which are all presumed to be needed in a Java 8 development environment, whether stand-alone or used in workers in CI environments.